SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

 ### Part 2: Matching the 60S ribosomal subunit with a tilt-weighted PSF

-Now, let's apply the same base method using only the 60S subunit and a more accurate weighting for the template.
+Now, let's apply template matching with the 60S subunit of the ribosome while improving the weighting function.

 #### Preparing the template and mask